-Many constituents (such as calcium, sodium, or iron) which are often found in drinking water can cause taste, color. and odor problems.
+Many constituents (such as calcium, sodium, or iron) which are often found in drinking water can cause taste, color, and odor problems.
 The taste and odor constituents are called secondary constituents and are regulated by the State of Texas, not the EPA.
 These constituents are not causes for health concern.
 Therefore, secondaries are not required to be reported in this document but they may greatly affect the appearance and taste of your water.
-The pages that follow list all of the federally regulated or monitored contaminants which have been found in your drinking water.
-The U.S. EPA requires water systems to
+The pages that follow list all of the federally regulated or monitored cooking.
+If you are concerned about lead in your water, you contaminants which have been found in your drinking water.
+The U.S. EPA requires water systems to test for up to 97 contaminants.